 What is Document Control?

-Document control refers to the profession and practice of ensuring that approved document management processes and standards are followed for document creation, review, modification, issuance, distribution, and accessibility.
+The document control process refers to the profession and practice of ensuring that approved document management processes and standards are followed for document creation, review, modification, issuance, distribution, and accessibility.

 Document control is a key component of organizational risk management and quality standards.